dfinity/wg-identity-authentication/topics/icrc_21_consent_msg.md

       * The response to the `icrc21_consent_message` canister call must be provided in a valid certificate (see [Certification](https://internetcomputer.org/docs/current/references/ic-interface-spec#certification)).
       * The decoded response must not be `null` and match the `icrc21_consent_message_response.valid` variant.
    3. The consent message response certificate `time` must be recent with respect to the `ingress_expiry` of the canister call.
-   4. The consent message user preferences must match the user preferences of the wallet.
+   4. The consent message user preferences must match the user preferences of the signer.
 In particular, the consent message must be in a language understood by the user.
 5. If validation is successful, the consent message is presented to the user.
-   * Otherwise, the wallet must abort the signing process and display an error message to the user.
+   * Otherwise, the signer must abort the signing process and display an error message to the user.
 No further steps are executed.
 6. User approval:
    * If the user approves the canister call, continue with step 7.
-   * If the user rejects the canister call (or does not respond within a certain time frame), the wallet returns an error to the relying party (via the chain connected component).
+   * If the user rejects the canister call (or does not respond within a certain time frame), the signer returns an error to the relying party (via the chain connected component).
 No further steps are executed.
 7. The request is signed and transferred to the chain connected component.
 8. The request is submitted to the IC.
 9. The certified response is retrieved using read state requests